Stolze History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Stoltz, Stolz, Stoltze, Stolze, Stolt, Stolte, Stoetzel, Stoltzel, Stolzel, Stolzer and many more.

-Another 66 words (5 lines of text) are included under the topic Early Stolze Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Stolze Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Stolze Settlers in United States in the 18th Century

 - Johann Stolze, who settled in Syringham in 1777

 Contemporary Notables of the name Stolze (post 1700) +

 - Dorothy "Dottie" Stolze (1923-2003), American second basewoman in the All-American Girls Professional Baseball League who played from 1946 through 1952 for four different teams

 - Greg Stolze (b.
 1970), American novelist and writer

 - Karl-August Stolze (b.
 1920), German sailor who competed in the 1960 Summer Olympics and in the 1968 Summer Olympics

 - Kurt-Heinz Stolze (1926-1970), German pianist, harpsichordist and composer